Exopandora/jarmod-buildsystem-2/README.md

 - `modname` the name of your mod.
 - `modversion` the version your mod is on.
 - `mcpconfig` the MCPConfig version you are using.
-- `mappings` the MCP mappings you are using.
+- `mappings_channel` the channel of MCP mappings you are using.
+This can either be `official` or `snapshot`.
+- `mappings_version` the version you are using for your mappings channel.
+For official mappings this is the minecraft version.
+For snapshot use the desired MCP mappings version.
 - `mcversion` the Minecraft version.
 - `pipeline`, either `joined`, `client` or `server` - whether your mod is to be a client-side-only or server-side-only mod, or to be both and share the same codebase.
 - `clientmain` the main class on the client.